The 33 Best Types of Marketing Collateral: The Massive Guide for Better Marketing Materials

 Not sure how to create a powerful mission statement?
 Utilize this guide about composing an effective statement.

 A newsletter is an email that you regularly send to all of the subscribed recipients.
 It should contain valuable content and interesting news about your company.

 When to Use a Newsletter

 Before using a newsletter, make sure that you build an email list of recipients.
 You can build this list by using lead magnets, such as eBooks or downloadable guides.
 Afterwards, you should regularly send out newsletters.

 How to Create a Newsletter

 Creating a newsletter is no longer complicated.
-To easily create your own newsletter, you can use email tools like Mailchimp, Mailjet, or Campaign Monitor, which offer a drag-and-drop interface.
+To easily create your own newsletter, you can use a software for email marketing like Sendpulse.
+Alternatively, you can use other tools like Mailchimp, Mailjet, or Campaign Monitor, which offer a drag-and-drop interface.
 If you want to go one step further, create and design your own digital interactive publication.
 You can use tools like Instant Magazine to create beautiful publications in minutes.